 Gone are the days of watching old customer service or sales training videos, Price said, adding that virtual reality within the HR space is “just starting to take hold, and the development of what it can provide for training employees is still in its infancy and very exciting.”

 Overall, companies are finding new and innovative ways to use technology in helping businesses gain momentum and move forward toward a more successful future.

 First and foremost, Price recommends that all students learn how to become comfortable with interviewing both in-person and virtually.
 Second, they should become familiar with the different types of video conferencing and recognize what each brings to the table and then use it to help with onboarding, more engaged training and better communication overall.

 With that, Price said, “Students need to make sure they understand that human resources is a field that is ever changing, and, to be successful, you have to constantly want to learn and grow within this field.
 No two days in human resources are the same, which makes this career exciting.
 Technology will play a vital role in human resources going forward and every opportunity you have to learn how to improve HR processes and efficiencies the stronger your organization will be.”

-Learn about studying human resource management at Daemen College and all that our Business Administration Department offers.
+Learn about studying human resource management at Daemen University and all that our Business Administration Department offers.

 - Experiential learning gives Daemen students real-world advantages

 - Physical therapy institute benefits aspiring health care professionals

 - Top 3 Reasons to Attend a College Open House